aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/move-structure.md

 Anytime you need to use any global resources, such as a struct, you should acquire it first.
 For example, both depositing and withdrawing an NFT acquire `TokenStore`.
 If you have a function in a different module that calls a function inside the module that acquires the resource, you don’t have to label the first function as `acquires()`.

 This makes ownership clear since a resource is stored inside of an account.
 An account can decide if a resource may be created there.
 The module that defines that resource has power over reading and modifying that struct.
 So code inside that module needs to explicitly acquire that struct.

-TODO: Have Kevin review the above as confusing and contradictory.
-Did I get the “don’t have to label” reference wrong?
-He said he was posting a related question in the #move channel.
-Include the answer here.

 Still, anywhere you borrow or move in Move, you are automatically acquiring the resource.
 Use acquire for explicit inclusion for clarity.
 Similarly, the `exists()` function does not require the `acquires()` function.